TAX

 • The Bill proposes a 5% sole tax applicable on the gross rental income derived from economic housing units (viviendas económicas) with a built area not exceeding 90 square meters per unit.

 • In the case of individuals, the benefits currently in force remain unchanged with respect to the first two economic housing units.
-However, from the third unit onwards, rental income will be mandatorily subject to the aforementioned 5% sole tax, which shall be exclusive of any other tax regime.
+However, from the third unit onwards, they may opt for the sole income tax at a rate of 5%.

-• For legal entities and individuals who have allocated economic housing units to their sole proprietor, the regime is optional.
-In this regard, legal entities may elect to be subject to the regime from the first economic housing unit, whereas sole proprietors may only do so from the third unit onwards.
+• Legal entities may elect to be subject to the regime from the first economic housing unit, whereas sole proprietors may only do so from the third unit onwards.

 Effective date: January 1, 2027